andrew-kwong/Study-Spot-Finder/README.md

 <p>
 Senior Design for Spring 2020

-FIRST LEARN HOW TO USE GITHUB DAMNIT
+FIRST LEARN HOW TO USE GITHUB DAMNIT IT WILL MAKE OUR LIFE EASIER

 https://help.github.com/en/github/getting-started-with-github/set-up-git#setting-up-git